encode/uvicorn/README.md

 })
 ```

-Subscribe a channel to the given group.
+Add a channel to the given group.

 ### Discard